Digital Business Management MSc

-You can also continue to attend events coordinated through our Business Services Research Office and SAP Next-Gen Innovation Lab, giving you chances to build contacts in the industry and keep your knowledge up-to-date.
+You can also continue to attend events coordinated through our Business Services Research Office, Alumni Association and SAP Next-Gen Innovation Lab, giving you chances to build contacts in the industry and keep your knowledge up-to-date.

 What you'll study on this MSc Digital Business Management degree

 Each module on this Digital Business Management Master's degree course is worth 15 or 30 credits.

 If you do this course full-time (over 1 year), you'll study modules worth a total of 180 credits.